 Joe Namath is an American treasure.
-The man often referred to as “Broadway Joe” achieved stardom at the University of Alabama, where he won championships and donned lavish fur coats on the sidelines, and in New York, where he took the Jets to their only Super Bowl in 1969.
+The man often referred to as “Broadway Joe” achieved stardom at the University of Alabama, where he won numerous games and the 1964 national championship, and in New York, where he took the Jets to their only Super Bowl in 1969 and donned lavish fur coats on the sidelines.

 Broadway Joe belongs in the College Football Hall of Fame.

 Namath may forever be remembered a New York Jets legend, but he’s also one of the Crimson Tide’s best quarterbacks of all time next to longtime Oakland Raiders QB Kenny Stabler and Green Bay Packers QB Bart Starr.

 That should mean something considering Alabama is college football’s premier program over the last 100 years.

 Joseph William Namath excelled in football, baseball and basketball at Beaver Falls High School in Beaver Falls, Pennsylvania.
 There, he caught the attention of many Division-I coaches.
 He committed to the University of Maryland but never attended due to poor grades.

 Instead, he elected to play for Alabama coach Paul “Bear” Bryant despite offers from several MLB teams such as the Yankees, Indians, Reds, Pirates and Phillies.

 Namath was a hero for the Crimson Tide.
 He led the team to a national title in 1964 and went 29-4 over three seasons.
 He threw for 2,700 yards and 25 touchdowns while rushing for another 650 yards over his NCAA career, though Bryant’s teams in that era were notoriously run-heavy and limited his pass attempts.

 In his final collegiate game for the Tide in 1965, Namath earned Orange Bowl MVP honors in UA’s 21-17 loss to the Texas Longhorns in Miami.